 When the COVID19 pandemic put an unpredicted halt to the world, I was wondering how Royal Family will be adapting the change and still make sure its presence is noticed among the masses.
-I have to applaud that every member of the British Royal Family has adapted this change so gracefully and shown us a very intimate and fun side of the traditional house of Windsor.
+I have to applaud that the members of the British Royal Family have adapted this change so gracefully and shown us a very intimate and fun side of the otherwise traditional House of Windsor.
 Whether it’s Prince Charles sharing his favourite recipe or talking about his Garden or Duchess of Cornwall’s book list or William and Catherine playing bingo with residents or Sophie stepping out to volunteer; every engagement was fun, bringing attention to the various causes while thanking and admiring the frontline worker who put their lives on risk for the whole nation.

 The family did not let the pandemic make them hidden or unapproachable.
 Many of us believe that we actually like the lockdown engagements of Catherine more as we got opportunities to hear more directly from her and were able to make a more personal connection with her.
 As the lockdown is being eased slowly, we might see the Duke and Duchess of Cambridge undertaking few physical engagements once in a while.
 But I am not holding my breath as I am loving these virtual engagements equally.